-A historic drought in India is so severe that it’s now visible from space
+A historic drought in Chennai, the sixth-largest city in India, is so severe that it’s now visible from space.

 The city’s 4.6 million citizens are rationing every drop of water, restaurants are closing early and companies are scaling back their operations as Chennai tries to survive a heat wave with 99 per cent less water than it had at the same time last year.
 The state government is shipping in water on trucks, but those trucks can’t replace the now dried-up lakes that once fed the city.